-Zest-It is something I will definitely be sharing with my Creative Pencils students.
+Zest-It is something I will definitely be sharing with my students.
 They will love how it helps them advance more quickly in their colored pencil skills.

 The only draw back for the Zest-It is that it is a company based in the United Kingdom and they do not, as of yet, have a distributor in the US. (****See amended note below.
 It is available in the US now) The shipping I paid was a bit high.
 But I ordered enough to last quite a while and decided that in the long run, it was still a good buy even after the shipping.
 It took 2 weeks to get my package of Zest-It from England to Oklahoma.
 Perhaps if there is enough interest shown in the US by colored pencil artists, they will establish a distributor over here.
 That would be great!
 Let me know if you try it or have any experience with it.
 I'd love to see what you've done.

 Want to learn more about drawing and creating your own pencil art?
-Try out my online pencil art learning community at Creative Pencils.
+Try out my online pencil art learning community at Wind and Honey Classes.
 We are having a great time there and my students are progressing so well.
-(Click on the Tulips in the sidebar for a workshop teaching the use of Zest-It)

 ****Note added 12-5-12 Zest-It is now available in the US.
 You can see more about that in my post here.
-Also I now have workshops at Creative Pencils that demonstrate and teach the use of Zest-It.
+Also I now have workshops at Wind and Honey Classes that demonstrate and teach the use of Zest-It.
 Check it out.
 There is usually at least one workshop current that utilizes this helpful tool.